-- i.
-In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - ii.
-In accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance for English Colleges ("the Code").
+- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); and - ii.
+In full accordance with the guidance to colleges from the Association of Colleges in the Code of Good Governance for English Colleges ("the Code").

-In the opinion of the governors, the Group complies with the provisions of the Code and it has complied throughout the year ended 31 July 2021.
+In the opinion of the governors, the Group complies with all the provisions of the Code and it has complied throughout the year ended 31 July 2022.
+This opinion is based on an internal governance evaluation reported to the board on 15 December 2022.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of the Code issued by the Association of Colleges in March 2015, which it formally adopted in October 2015.
+In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015, which it formally adopted on 22 October 2015 (revised Code adopted from 1 August 2022).